Camille Henrot: Early life and education

-Works
+Work

+Henrot’s work includes film, sculpture, drawing, painting, and installation.

 Grosse Fatigue

 Grosse Fatigue is a 13-minute color video that includes videos of screens, bodies, computer desktop, and computer windows.
 Henrot created Grosse Fatigue during her 2013 fellowship at the Smithsonian Institution in Washington D.C.
 The video makes use of themes such as insanity, madness, euphoria, and information overload.
 The work was presented during the Venice Biennale, upon the invitation of curator Massimiliano Gioni.
 With Grosse Fatigue, Henrot set herself the challenge of telling the story of the universe’s creation.
 The text that provides the audio component of the work was written in collaboration with Jacob Bromberg, performed by artist Akwetey Orraca-Tetteh, and accompanied with music was composed by Joakim.

 The Pale Fox

 In 2014 the Chisenhale Gallery in London, in partnership with Kunsthal Charlottenborg, Copenhagen, Bétonsalon – Centre for art and research, Paris and Westfälischer Kunstverein, Münster, commissioned The Pale Fox, an exhibition comprising an architectural display system, found objects, drawing, bronze and ceramic sculpture and digital images.
 The project purports to articulate our desire to make sense of the world through the objects that surround us.
 A catalogue of the show, entitled Elephant Child, was published in 2016 by Inventory Press and Koenig Books.